Jimmy1106/Android-note/Android_study_notes.md

 **Building Steps**
 ---
-1.Prepare all the resources you need. (e.g.strings, icons...)
+1. Prepare all the resources you need. (e.g.strings, icons...)
-2.Set up view file (main.xml)
+2. Set up view file (main.xml)
-3.Set up Activity file (MainActivity.java)
+3. Set up Activity file (MainActivity.java)

 Note: These steps can be thought as **MVC**.
 (Model, View, and Controller.)